gregurco/jobeet-tutorial/docs/days/day-14.md

 Later we will use this variable to render selector.

-Till now we connected only CSS file from bootstrap library using CDN, but now we need JS file too which requires [jQuery][8].
+Till now, we connected only CSS file from bootstrap library using CDN, but now we need JS file too which requires [jQuery][8].
 Let’s see how to connect CSS/JS libraries in Symfony way!

 > **Important!** Skip to `npm install` command, if you don’t use docker and have Node.js installed locally.